New car market grows for sixth month in a row

 Electrified vehicles are driving the increase.

-Registrations of hybrid electric vehicles were 40.6% higher in January than during the same month in 2022.
+Registrations of hybrid electric vehicles were 40.6 per cent higher in January than during the same month in 2022.

-The market share for pure electrics was 13.1%, down from an average of 16.6% last year.
+The market share for pure electrics was 13.1 per cent, down from an average of 16.6 per cent last year.

+Jaguar Land Rover, which has its engine manufacturing centre at Wolverhampton, enjoyed a rise in sales.
+Land Rover was up 12.6 per cent to 3,185 and Jaguary rose 55.6 per cent to 1,026.

+MG, which is based at Longbridge and has its cars made aborad, sawe sales jump 108.7 per cent to 7,433 with the MG HS the top seller in the Uk at 3,481.

-A new SMMT forecast anticipates total registrations across the whole of 2023 will reach 1.79 million, up 11.1% on last year.
+A new SMMT forecast anticipates total registrations across the whole of 2023 will reach 1.79 million, up 11.1 per cent on last year.

 The industry body warned that the rollout of new electric vehicle charge points is failing to keep pace with demand.